TrendingTechnology/baldr/README.md

 # baldr-sbook-updtr - BALDUR Songbook Updater

-A nodejs to update the songbook library.
+A command line utilty to generate from MuseScore files image files for the BALDUR Songbook.

 ```
 cd module-path